-Majority part of the camp are unable to provide the recommended daily water minimum of 20 liters' water per person per day especially at dry season when shallow aquifergoes down.
-As a result, scarcity of water become acute.
-The lack of water infrastructure makes it very difficult to transport sufficient amounts of water, and provide proper sanitation to all residents of a refugee camp.Hence, to ensure minimum water accessibility (that meet up the basic need) to refugees of this study area, DPHE has been taken an initiative to construct a mini water supply pipe system with providing following facilities.
+Majority part of the camp are unable to provide the recommended daily water minimum of 20 liters' water per person per day especially at dry season when shallow aquifer goes down.
+As a result, scarcity of water becomes acute.
+The lack of water infrastructure makes it very difficult to transport sufficient amounts of water, and provide proper sanitation to all residents of a DRP camp.
+They are suffering lots about collecting water from bottom of the hill.
+Old women are facing problem to collect water that's why they are drinking less water.
+Do not washing hand and cloth regularly.
+Hence, to ensure minimum water accessibility (that meet up the basic need) to DRP of this study area, DPHE has been taken an initiative to construct a mini water supply pipe system with providing following facilities.

 - Exploratory drilling for test tube well

 - Installation of production tube well (PTW)

 - Installation of submersible pump

 - Installation of solar panel

-- Pump house construction (tin shed) with toilet
+- Pump house construction (Industrial tin shed) with toilet

 - HDPE (High-density polyethylene) pipe network

-- Fittings and fixing of water reservoir (plastic) tanks including community tap for water collection
+- Fittings and fixing of water reservoir (plastic) tanks including community tap for water collection.